charlesreid1/dahak-flot/Organized.md

 * Subtasks aggregate multiple rules together (to generate output file for specified subtask)
 * Master task aggregates subtasks together

+## Complications

+We ran into some complications implementing the above designs.

+All of the data goes in the current directory, not `data/`, because Snakemake matches directories in its wildcards.

 ## Attribution

 Hat tip to [@luiziber](https://github.com/luizirber) on the directory structure.